cypress-io/cypress-docker-images/included/README.md

 ## Platforms

 `cypress/included` images are available for `Linux/amd64` and `Linux/arm64` platforms.
-`Linux/arm64` images contain no Chrome or Edge browsers.
+`Linux/arm64` images contain no Edge browser.
 Firefox is included in `Linux/arm64` images starting with Firefox `136.0.2`.
+Chrome is included in `Linux/arm64` images starting with Chrome `151`.

 ## Tags